Elvis, Bambusa Babes to perform for Suncoast Humane Society

 Suncoast Humane Society

-ENGLEWOOD — Just think of a dinner show featuring a tribute to Elvis, Johnny Cash, June Carter Cash, Dolly Parton and Patsy Cline, all on one stage.
-Then imagine combining all of this with a fun-filled drag show featuring the Bambusa Babes, appropriately titled, The King & His Queens.
+Just think of a dinner show featuring a tribute to Elvis, Johnny Cash, June Carter Cash, Dolly Parton and Patsy Cline, all on one stage.
+Then imagine combining all of this with a fun-filled drag show featuring the Bambusa Babes, appropriately titled The King & His Queens.
 This exciting evening of entertainment is coming to the Englewood Event Center, Saturday, Oct.
 5.

 Best of all, proceeds from the event benefit the programs, services and homeless animals cared for by Suncoast Humane Society.
 The event’s Royal Flush Title Sponsors and long-time Suncoast Humane Society donors Rich “Big Daddy” and Markie Harms, stated, “We are proud to support Suncoast Humane Society with our major sponsorship donation.
 This will definitely be an exciting evening of fun.”
 Other sponsorship opportunities are still available.

-The tribute to the King, is performed by Keith Coleman, from Tampa, one of the best Elvis impersonators in the country.
+The tribute to the King is performed by Keith Coleman of Tampa, one of the best Elvis impersonators in the country.
 Then get ready to be wowed by Naples’ own Bambusa Babes, performing their thrilling drag show.
 They will be generously donating their tips to Suncoast Humane Society.
-The show will also feature Keith’s tribute to Johnny Cash, and his wife, Ruby, will be performing tributes to Dolly Parton, June Carter and Patsy Cline.
+The show also will feature Keith’s tribute to Johnny Cash.
+Keith’s wife, Ruby, will be performing tributes to Dolly Parton, June Carter and Patsy Cline.

 Suncoast Humane Society has served animals and people as a regional humane society since 1971.
 Operating one of Florida’s few “open admissions” animal shelters, no animal in need is ever turned away, regardless of health, temperament, breed, age or size.
-Reaching over 450 square miles and 11 communities, the organization’s services reach Charlotte and Sarasota counties, Boca Grande, and beyond.
-These programs and services are made possible solely by individual donations, wills and bequests and limited grants from foundations.
-No funding is received from national humane groups or local, state or federal government.
+Reaching more than 450 square miles and 11 communities, the organization’s services reach Charlotte and Sarasota counties, Boca Grande, and beyond.
+These programs and services are made possible solely through individual donations, wills and bequests, and limited grants from foundations.
+No funding is received from national humane groups or local, state or federal governments.

 Post a comment as